10 of the most beautiful German words and phrases

 Weltschmerz combines the German words for “world” and “pain” and perfectly describes what we feel when we see suffering and misery in the world.
 We’ve all had a heaping dose of Weltschmerz in 2020, so I suggest you take a break from reading the news and watch puppy videos instead.

-Fernweh is another German word that we’re all too familiar with after 2020.
+Fernweh is one of these pretty German words that we’re all too familiar with after 2020.
 It translates to “distance pain” and describes the feeling of wanting to be somewhere else and travel.
 It’s the opposite of “homesickness” and is somewhat similar to “wanderlust” in English, but in German can be used in a negative sense.

 You’re probably familiar with this one already as it’s a German word that has entered the English, Spanish, Dutch and Japanese languages because there simply is no better word for it.
 Zeitgeist combines the German words for “time” and “spirit” and describes the ethos or defining mood of a generation.